 How grateful I felt for all the wonder that has been shown to me.
-How thankful I was for all the delight that is poured upon my head.
+How thankful I am for all the delight that has been poured upon my head.

-“How did you learn such good English?”, I asked Ram.
+I asked Ram, “How did you learn such good English?”

 “ I met an English woman here, a doctor and I taught her Hindi and she taught me English.”
 He had a good face.
 I liked him immensely.

 At first, I thought to myself, “How soon this dream has gone, how brief and wonderful.
 But wait, could this not be a deeper part of the dream, a further twist in the plot?”
-All of a sudden, a new feeling sprang to my heart, born of now also being an 'actor' in the workings of this exotic play.
-I warmly greeted Ram . . . with a twinkle in my eye, filled with a newfound appreciation and a shared mystery.
-I now felt that neither of us knew what was really going on, although I had just become more unknowing.
-I surrendered to ignorance.
-Now, I could take part in this ‘play’ with a new, more 'conscious' role, more conscious of what I did not know.
+All of a sudden, a new feeling sprang to my heart, born of also now being an actor in the workings of this whole exotic play.
+I warmly greeted Ram…with a twinkle in my eye, with a newfound appreciation and shared mystery.
+I felt that neither of us now knew what was really going on, although I had just become more unknowing.
+I surrendered to that ignorance.
+Now, I could take part in this ‘play’ with a new, more 'conscious' role.
 We began to walk towards where the bodies were burning, deeper into the story.

-Many centuries ago, the great poet and saint Kabir, who lived most of his life in Benaras, recited a poem about Ram.
-I believe he was talking about the idea and belief in Rama, one of the Avatars, an incarnation of God of the Indian tradition.
-I believe that Kabir was suggesting how Rama's maya or illusion has deluded the world.
+Many centuries ago, the great poet and saint Kabir who lived most of his life in Benaras spoke a poem about Ram.
+I believe he was talking about the idea and belief in Rama, one of the avatars, an incarnation of God of the Indian tradition.
+Kabir was saying how through His maya or illusion Ram or God has deluded the world.
 His poem somehow relates to my experience in an unique and exquisite way.
+Kabir said:

 That con man Ram has conned the world.